 In 2012, author Gillian Flynn became a household name with her third book, Gone Girl.
 The story follows the disappearance of Amy Dunne and was adapted into a critically acclaimed film directed by David Fincher in 2014.
-Now, her debut novel, 2006’s Sharp Objects, is finally getting the attention it deserves—in the form of an HBO miniseries, à la Big Little Lies.
-The story focuses on Camille, a small-time reporter who must return to her hometown to investigate a series of twisted murders.
+The success of Gone Girl allowed Flynn's debut novel, 2006’s Sharp Objects, the finally receive the attention it deserved—in the form of an HBO miniseries, à la Big Little Lies.
+The story focuses on Camille Preaker, a troubled, small-time reporter who must return to her hometown to investigate two twisted murders.

 Sharp Objects is ripe with the scars of childhood trauma and shocking plot twists you won’t see coming.
-If you like your mystery with a side of heart-stopping suspense and tension, you’ll love these nine books.
-And don’t miss the miniseries, starring Amy Adams, which premieres on July 8th at 9pm on HBO.
+If you like your mystery with a side of heart-stopping suspense and tension, you’ll love these seventeen books.

 Kissing the Beehive